 Definition: A control account is a summary-level account in the general ledger.
-The control account contains aggregated totals for transactions that are individually stored in subsidiary-level ledger accounts.
-Control accounts are most commonly used for accounts receivable and accounts payable, since these areas contain a large volume of transactions, and so need to be separated into subsidiary ledgers, rather than cluttering up the general ledger with too much detailed information.
+This account contains aggregated totals for transactions that are individually stored in subsidiary-level ledger accounts.
+Control accounts are most commonly used to summarize accounts receivable and accounts payable, since these areas contain a large volume of transactions, and so need to be separated into subsidiary ledgers, rather than cluttering up the general ledger with too much detailed information.
 The balance in a control account should match the total for the related subsidiary ledger.
 If the balance does not match, it is possible that a journal entry was made to the control account that was not also made in the subsidiary ledger.

 If anyone wants to see detailed transactional information for accounts payable, they can review the detail located in the subsidiary ledger, since it is not located in the general ledger.